The Weather in China 🌤 What’s The Truth

 Summarising the weather in China within a few hundred words is near enough impossible given the sheer size of China!

-So, heads up, this is going to be one long blog post, but probably the most in-depth about Chinese weather you’ll find, so you are in the right place!
+So, heads up, this is going to be a long one, but probably the most in-depth post about the weather in China you’ll find!

 TIP – Weather in Chinese is 天气 Tiānqì